Finder's Fee: Plot

 The group of friends initially play the game without throwing in their lottery tickets.
 However, when they do, Tepper claims he does not have one.
 Avery insists it is in his shirt pocket, as he has been watching him.
 Tempers flare, but the older suggests everyone back down so as not to forever ruin their friendships.

-As they play, they make the rule that whoever leaves the table it out.
+As they play, they make the rule that whoever leaves the table is out.
 Quigley gets tricked into standing up, then Bolan folds to peep on undressing neighbors.
 Tepper secretly cuts his finger to be excused to the bathroom, leading to an argument.
 Bolen gets them to let him arbitrate, so Tepper is free to get up.

 Tepper, who has a duplicate deck of cards, arranges a good hand for himself in the bathroom.
 Quigley soon enters to pee.
 At the table, Tepper almost gets busted because one of his cards is a duplicate of one of Avery's, but he hides the suit.
 Down to him and Avery, he gets a straight, but ill gotten as he realises one of the cards was snuck in as it has a shoe print.
 Tepper calls in for the numbers, saying there is no win, but Quigley calls his bluff.

 It is revealed that both Quigley and Tepper knew the winning numbers beforehand, Quigley flips out, breaking a chair over Avery's head.
 He suggests everyone in the old man's neighborhood knows he plays his granddaughter's birthday, as he has every week for 10 years.
 Carla calls Tepper on the intercom.
 As he does not pick up, she monologues that she initiated everything, is tired and leaves.

 A 911 call for Avery's head injury gets the same officer as before.
 They all try to assuage him, but Tepper explains they have Avery's winning lottery ticket, which he gives to the officer for safe-keeping.

 Everyone but Avery leaves, so Tepper reveals he kept the ticket for him.
 After he goes, Tepper calls Carla and leaves a message, hoping he is not too late.
 Then, the real Avery appears.